THIS DATE IN HISTORY: Oct. 16

 2015: Mike Babcock gets his first win as coach of the Maple Leafs, 6-3 against the Columbus Blue Jackets at Nationwide Arena.
 The Maple Leafs start the season 0-2-1 under Babcock, who comes to Toronto after coaching the Red Wings for 10 seasons.
 Captain Dion Phaneuf presents him with the game puck.

 2018: Connor McDavid sets an NHL record by having a point on each of the Edmonton Oilers' first nine goals of the season.
 McDavid scores two goals and assists on two more during a 5-4 overtime win against the Winnipeg Jets at Bell MTS Place.
-He is involved in the Oilers' first four goals, three in the third period, before Darnell Nurse gets the game-winner at 1:25 of OT.
-McDavid breaks the record of seven set by Adam Oates with the Detroit Red Wings in 1986-87
+He is involved in the Oilers' first four goals, three in the third period, before Darnell Nurse scores the game-winner at 1:25 of OT.
+McDavid breaks the record of seven games set by Adam Oates with the Detroit Red Wings in 1986-87.

 2019: McDavid has the first five-point game of his NHL career when he scores one goal and assists on four others in the Oilers' 6-3 win against the Philadelphia Flyers at Rogers Place.
 McDavid joins Wayne Gretzky (five times) as the second Oilers player to have at least 17 points through Edmonton's first seven games of an NHL season.
 The Oilers win despite being outshot 52-22; Edmonton goalie Mikko Koskinen makes 49 saves.